essentialprogramming/spring-boot-openapi/README.md

-## Sample project integrated with Spring boot and OpenAPI
+## Sample Spring Boot RESTful service using OpenAPI 3

 ### Step 1 - Adding OpenAPI to our project